Skip to main content

 Most analysts — including Wells Fargo, who explicitly recommend “buying the dip” — advise against trying to time the market.
 Pound-cost averaging (making regular monthly purchases regardless of price) smooths your entry point and removes the emotional element from the decision.
 The structural drivers of central bank buying (755–900 tonnes per year), record ETF inflows, and de-dollarisation suggest meaningful price support at current levels.
 Starting with £100–500/month into a gold ETF or monthly coin purchase is a practical approach for most UK investors.

-What could cause gold prices to fall?
+What could cause gold prices to fall further?

 Related Analysis